toskumar/blog/AWSServices.md

 ### AWS Managed Services
 AWS Managed Services provides ongoing management of your AWS infrastructure so you can focus on your applications.

+## Security, Identity, and Compliance
+### Amazon Cloud Directory
+Amazon Cloud Directory enables you to build flexible, cloud-native directories for organizing hierarchies of data along multiple dimensions.

+### AWS IAM (Identity and Access Management)
+AWS IAM enables you to securely control access to AWS services and resources for your users.

+### Amazon Inspector
+Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.

+### AWS Certificate Manager
+AWS Certificate Manager is a service that lets you easily provision, manage, and deploy Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services.